Bible Study Lessons from Genesis 18:16-33

 10 Good Men?

 Wow!
-Abraham would have made quite the negotiator if he were alive today and worked for one of the large corporations, don’t you agree?
+Abraham would have made quite a negotiator if he were alive today and worked for one of the largest corporations, don’t you agree?
+He would have made an excellent corporate lawyer, like a modern-day King Solomon.
+He could cut deals and get the best possible outcome for all sides.

-Of course, ultimately, it was Gods decision and not Abraham’s, to spare or destroy Sodom.
+Of course, ultimately, God made the choice, not Abraham, to spare or destroy Sodom.

 Mercy

-As for mercy, God also allowed Lot, Abraham’s nephew and family to flee before the destruction of the city.
+As for mercy, God allowed Lot, Abraham’s nephew and family to flee before the city destruction.
+This ultimately highlighted God’s great mercy and justice, which Abraham was grateful and thankful for.

 Justice

-The other word for study here is justice.
-Yes, God is merciful as He shows in the verses above by allowing the city to survive with just 10 good people but He also distributes justice.
+The other word to study here is justice.
+Yes, God is merciful, as He shows in Scripture above by allowing the city to survive with just 10 good people.
+But, He distributes justice as well.
+By doing so, He shows that justice is just as important as mercy.

-He punishes sin but His mercy allowed the people of Sodom one final chance to turn away from their sins. — They failed the test.
+He punishes sin but His mercy allows the Sodomites one final chance to turn away from their sins. – They failed the test.
+In the end, God’s justice serves as a reminder to us to remain faithful to Him and that we will be judged for our actions.

 Taking advantage of the opportunity

-He sent His Son, Jesus Christ, to take our place in judgment.
+God sent His Son, Jesus Christ, to take our place in judgment.
 All we have to do is believe, confess and ask Him to become our Savior to be forgiven.
+Jesus died on the cross for our sins, taking on the punishment we deserved.
+If we accept His sacrifice and repent of our wrongdoings, He will forgive us and give us a new life.

-Sodom had a choice and so do we.
-And remember, even though God is very patient as we see in His conversation with Abraham, one day will come when His patience will wear out and the window of opportunity will close.
+Sodom made a choice and so do we.
+And remember, even though God is very patient as we see in His conversation with Abraham, one day will come when His patience will wear out.
+Then, the window of opportunity closes.

 Love in Christ